SkySignal Agent

 - Server-side errors with stack traces

-- Client-side errors with browser context
+- Client-side errors via

 - Error grouping and fingerprinting